rsanjay2004/tiktok_techjam26/README.md

 Use all providers together by exporting all three variables before `npm start`.
 API keys stay on the server and are never sent to the browser.
 Provider responses only plan and review; the Python KuaiRand evaluator decides whether a trained recommender actually improved.

-## Suggested pitch

-Research teams often lose time deciding which ML method best fits a vague problem.
-This project acts as an autonomous first-pass research triage model.
-An OpenAI model detects the requirement, the app automatically retrains a lightweight classifier, and the dashboard turns the raw statement into a classified ML direction, supporting evidence, and a practical experiment plan.

 ## Future improvements

 - Replace the small seed dataset with real labeled hackathon examples.